MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-auth-lcs.md

 ## Deprecated authentication process (ERP Service Principal)

 > [!NOTE]
 > The following steps are for the deprecated authentication process.
-This process will still be supported for a limited time and will be retired in the near future.
-If you are using the new authentication process, see the [New authentication process](onprem-auth-lcs#new-authentication-process) section.
+This process is supported for a limited time and will be retired in the near future.
+If you are using the new authentication process, see the *New authentication process (Bring-your-own Microsoft Entra Service Principal)* section earlier in this article.

 Only user accounts that have the Global Administrator directory role can add certificates to ERP service principal.
 By default, the person who signs up for Microsoft 365 for your organization is the global administrator for the directory.
-If you are not the global administrator, you must work with the global administrator to complete the following steps.
+If you aren't the global administrator, you must work with the global administrator to complete the following steps.

 > [!IMPORTANT]
 > - You must configure the certificate exactly **one** time per tenant.
 All on-premises environments under the same tenant must use the same certificate to connect with LCS.
-> - If you run the script below on a server machine (for example, a machine that is running Windows Server 2019), you must temporarily turn off the Internet Explorer Enhanced Security Configuration.
-Otherwise, the content on the Azure sign-in page will be blocked.
+> - If you run the following script on a server machine (for example, a machine that is running Windows Server 2019), you must temporarily turn off the Internet Explorer Enhanced Security Configuration.
+Otherwise, the content on the Azure sign-in page is blocked.

 1. Sign in to the customer's [Azure portal](https://portal.azure.com) to verify that you have the Global Administrator directory role.
 2. From the **infrastructure** folder, run the following commands to determine whether the certificate is already registered.